suzeeparker/FRDocs_dev01-suzee/Setup/fr0101_Setup-Developer-Workstation.md

 ```
 Change:
-    github-mm to github-<your handle> that you created above
+    github-mick to github-<your handle> that you created above
     mickeymouse-gmail to <your github account name>

-git clone github-mm:mickeymouse-gmail/myProject.git
+git clone github-mick:mickeymouse-gmail/myProject.git
 ```

 ![Clone-from-GitHub](./images/fr0101-08_Clone-from-GitHub.png "Clone-from-GitHub")